debainz/baruch-wifi-on-Linux/README.md

     - Auth: TTLS
     - Anon identity: anon@login.cuny.edu
     - Inner Auth: PAP
 3. Username and password are the same as CUNY SSO (used for services like CUNYFirst, SB, Degreeworks, etc.).
+Username follows the format of firstname.lastname+(last 2 digits of EMPLID)@login.cuny.edu.
+Ex. john.doe12@login.cuny.edu
 4. For the CA cert, a copy of it has been provided in this repo for your convenience under the name eduroam-ca-certificate.pem.
 Keep this certificate in the same directory all other certificates are normally kept, in /etc/ssl/certs/ in your root directory.
 Link to this in the CA certificate section, and everything should work.

 ### On GNOME: